talon-one/talon_go/docs/CardLedgerPointsEntryIntegrationApi.md

 SetStartDate gets a reference to the given string and assigns it to the StartDate field.

-### GetExpiryDate

-`func (o *CardLedgerPointsEntryIntegrationApi) GetExpiryDate() string`

-GetExpiryDate returns the ExpiryDate field if non-nil, zero value otherwise.

-### GetExpiryDateOk

-`func (o *CardLedgerPointsEntryIntegrationApi) GetExpiryDateOk() (string, bool)`

-GetExpiryDateOk returns a tuple with the ExpiryDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasExpiryDate

-`func (o *CardLedgerPointsEntryIntegrationApi) HasExpiryDate() bool`

-HasExpiryDate returns a boolean if a field has been set.

-### SetExpiryDate

-`func (o *CardLedgerPointsEntryIntegrationApi) SetExpiryDate(v string)`

-SetExpiryDate gets a reference to the given string and assigns it to the ExpiryDate field.

 ### GetSubledgerId

 `func (o *CardLedgerPointsEntryIntegrationApi) GetSubledgerId() string`